Don’t Buy Into Home Underdog Narratives in College Football

-I’d argue that home-field advantage is overvalued in all sports from a betting perspective, and that most teams don’t deserve the traditional 3 points they’re given on the point spread in college football.
-Our Collin Wilson gives only 23 of 130 FBS teams at least 3 points.
+I’d argue that home-field advantage is overvalued in all sports from a betting perspective, with most teams not deserving the traditional 3 points they’re given on the point spread in college football.
+Our Collin Wilson gives only 26 of 130 FBS teams at least 3 points.

-Our data at Bet Labs also indicates that blindly betting every college football road underdog since 2005 has been a much better idea than betting every home dog.
+Our data at Bet Labs indicates that blindly betting every college football road underdog since 2005 has been a much better idea than betting every home dog.
 In general, visiting teams are better bets against the spread than home teams, though 2019 and 2020 were slightly better years for home teams.